Trump goes on tweetstorm before new Mueller reports

 Trump goes after Mueller probe in Friday tweetsDec.
 7, 201803:38

-The president also questioned whether Mueller will investigate Hillary Clinton, the Clinton Foundation and the Democratic National Committee.
+The president also questioned whether Mueller will investigate Hillary Clinton, the Clinton Foundation and the Democratic National Committee, later claiming that "we will be doing a major Counter Report to the Mueller Report."

-“Will all of the substantial & many contributions made by the 17 Angry Democrats to the Campaign of Crooked Hillary be listed in top of Report.
-Will the people that worked for the Clinton Foundation be listed at the top of the Report?”
-Trump tweeted.

 Mueller’s team released a sentencing memo for former national security adviser Michael Flynn on Tuesday, which said a sentence that includes no prison time is “appropriate and warranted.”